-IP TAKE: The foundation keeps a low profile, but appears to accept unsolicited proposals.
+IP TAKE: The foundation keeps a low profile but appears to accept unsolicited proposals.
 A recent tax return for the foundation lists contact information.

-PROFILE: The Code Family Foundation is the philanthropic vehicle of Chicago area financier Andrew Code, his wife Susan and family.
+PROFILE: The Code Family Foundation is the philanthropic vehicle of Chicago area financier Andrew Code, his wife Susan, and his family.
 The foundation keeps a low profile and has a minimal web presence.
-Most of the foundation's grantmaking activity is gleaned from recent tax returns, which do indicate that the foundation accepts unsolicited proposals.
-Interested organizations should provide a description of their project and the funding they request.
+Andrew and Susan both graduated from University of Iowa, which is an important site of philanthropy.
+Grantmaking areas of interest include religion, youth, human services, health, and education.

-The Codes also support youth organizations in the Chicago area like By the Hand Club for Kids, "helping kids in critical need of intervention have new and abundant life," Grip Outreach for Youth, and Inner City Impact.
+The Codes also support youth organizations in the Chicago area like By the Hand Club for Kids, "helping kids in critical need of intervention have new and abundant life," Grip Outreach for Youth, and Inner-City Impact.
 In terms of human services and health, they've funded places like Bridge Communities, which helps " transition homeless families to self-sufficiency by working with partners to provide mentoring, housing, and supportive services," and Giant Steps, which works with those with autism.
 In the Chicago area, they've supported places like charter network Catalyst Schools and Holy Family School.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)